+.
+Cereal Dairy Health Meats

+Mart Baking 5 1 -3 -4

+Ready Fruits 2 -3 -2 2

+'s Re Pasta -1 6 4 -2

+Rick's Seafood 3 1 -4 6

 Answer the following questions.

-- \\\\\ If Rick and Corissa each randomly select a food type to put on sale, what are the strategies and what is the value of the game for Rick? - \\\\\ What are the optimal strategies for Rick and Corissa?
-What is the value of the game for Rick under that those strategies? - Find the expected payoff values for each of Rick's actions if Corissa plays her optimal strategies.
+Give all answers as fractions!
+If Rick and Corissa each randomly select a food type to put on sale, what are the strategies and what is the value of the game for Rick?
+What are the optimal strategies for Rick and Corissa?
+What is the value of the game for Rick under those strategies?
+Find the expected payoff values for each of Rick's actions if Corissa plays her optimal strategies.
 Find the expected loss values for each of Corissa's actions if Rick plays his optimal strategies.

-Rick finds out that Corissa is going to spin the spinner from the game Life (10 slots) and place Cereal on sale if a 1 shows up, Dairy on sale if a 2 or 3 shows up, Health on sale if a 4, 5, or 6 shows up, and Meats on sale if a 7, 8, 9, or 10 shows up.

-What is the expected value of each action for Rick?
+Rick conducts some espionage and finds out that Corissa is going to spin the spinner from the game Life (10 slots) and place Cereal on sale if a 1, 2, 3, or 4 shows up, Dairy on sale if a 5, 6, or 7 shows up, Health on sale if a 8 or 9 shows up, and Meats on sale if a 10 shows up What is the expected value of each action for Rick?
 What should Rick's a priori strategy be using the expected value criterion? a priori means with prior knowledge - that is, if Rick knows what Corissa is going to do, then what should Rick do?
-What should Corissa's strategy really be (not what she said) if the intent was to trick Rick into playing a particular strategy?
+What should Corissa's strategy really be (not what she said) if she knew he had spies and the intent was to trick Rick into playing a particular strategy?